Aquanator

-The Aquanator is a small-scale tidal-power device, a device which uses rows of hydrofoils to generate electricity from water currents.
-It was invented by Australian inventor Michael Perry.
+The Aquanator was a small-scale tidal-power device, a device which uses rows of hydrofoils to generate electricity from water currents.
+It was invented by Australian Michael Perry.

 History

-The Aquanator invention was announced in 2004.
+The Aquanator was announced in 2004.
 A contract to test the device was signed with Country Energy on 26 September 2004.

-Its test site was located at 38.5163°S 145.3648°E. In beginning of 2006 it was connected to grid.
-However, the device test site was decommissioned in May 2008 by its owner Atlantis Resources.
+The test site was located at 38.5163°S 145.3648°E. In 2006 it was connected to the national grid.
+The device test site was decommissioned in May 2008 by owner Atlantis Resources.

 Description

 The Aquanator used ocean current to produce electricity.
 It was intended to generate power even with a small flow of 1.5 knots.
 The test device had a capacity of 5 kW.
-The aquanator’s slow moving hydrofoil design was meant to provide a green energy source which would not harm ocean life as faster moving turbines might.
+The aquanator's slow moving hydrofoil design was meant to provide a green energy source which would not harm ocean life as faster moving turbines might.

 Economy

-The aquanator was meant to be cheaper than diesel fuels, with costs about the same amount as wind power and will be one sixth the price of diesel-powered systems.
+At the time, the Aquanator was meant to be cheaper than diesel fuels, with costs about the same amount as wind power and one sixth the price of diesel-powered systems.